Religious fasting: Mahabharata: Anushasana Parva (Book 13)

 Yudhishthira asks Bhishma, "what constitutes the highest penances?"
-Bheeshma states (in section 103) " ....there is no penance that is superior to abstention from food!
-In this connection is recited the ancient narrative of the discourse between Bhagiratha and the illustrious Brahman (the Grandsire of the Creation).

-Bhagiratha says, The vow of fast was known to Indra.
-He kept it a secret but USANAS first made it known to the universe.
-Bhagiratha says, "In my opinion, there is no penance higher than fast."
-Bhagiratha did many sacrifices and gave gifts and says "the present that flowed from me were as copious as the stream of the Ganga herself.(but ..) it is not through the merits of these acts that I have attained this region."
-Bhagiratha observed the vow of fasting and reached "the region of Brahman".
-Bheeshma advises Yudhishthira, "Do thou practice this vow (of fasting) of very superior merit that is not known to all."

-In section 109, of the same book, Yudhishthira asks Bheesma "what is the highest, most beneficial" and fruitful "of all kinds of fasts in the world".
-Bheeshma says "fasting on the 12th day of the lunar month" and worship Krishna, for the whole year.
+Bheeshma states (in section 103):....there is no penance that is superior to abstention from food!
+In this connection is recited the ancient narrative of the discourse between Bhagiratha and the illustrious Brahman (the Grandsire of the Creation).Bhagiratha says, The vow of fast was known to Indra.
+He kept it a secret but USANAS first made it known to the universe ...
+In my opinion, there is no penance higher than fast... the present that flowed from me were as copious as the stream of the Ganga herself (but ..) it is not through the merits of these acts that I have attained this region.Bhagiratha did many sacrifices and gave gifts.and saysBhagiratha observed the vow of fasting and reached "the region of Brahman".
+Bheeshma advises Yudhishthira,Do thou practice this vow (of fasting) of very superior merit that is not known to all.In section 109, of the same book, Yudhishthira asks Bheesma, What is the highest, most beneficial and fruitful of all kinds of fasts in the world?
+Bheeshma says "fasting on the 12th day of the lunar month and worship Krishna, for the whole year.
 Krishna is worshipped in twelve forms as Kesava, Narayana, Madhava, Govinda, Vishnu, the slayer of Madhu, who covered the universe in three steps, the dwarf (who beguiled Mahabali), Sridhara, Hrishikesha, Padmanabha, Damodara, Pundhariksha. and Upendra.
-After fasting, one must feed a number of Brahmans.
+After fasting, one must feed a number of Brahmans."
 Bheeshma says " the illustrious Vishnu, that ancient being, has himself said that there is no fast that possesses merit superior to what attach to fast of this kind."

-In section 106, of the same book, Yudhishthira says, "the disposition (of observing fasts) is seen in all orders of men including the very Mlechchhas.....
-What is the fruit that is earned in this world by the man that observes fasts?"
-Bheeshma replies that he had asked Angiras "the very same question that thou has asked me today."
-The illustrious Angiras says Brahmans and kshatriya should fast for three nights at a stretch is the maximum.

-A person who fasts on the eight and fourteenth day of the dark fortnight "becomes freed from maladies of all kinds and possessed of great energy."

-Fasting for one meal every day during a lunar month gets various boons according to the month in which he fasts.
-For example, fasting for one meal every day during Margashirsha, "acquires great wealth and corn".
+In section 106, of the same book, Yudhishthira says,The disposition (of observing fasts) is seen in all orders of men including the very Mlechchhas.....
+What is the fruit that is earned in this world by the man that observes fasts?
+Bheeshma replies that he had asked Angiras the very same question that he had asked him that day.
+The illustrious Angiras says,Brahmans and kshatriya should fast for three nights at a stretch is the maximum.
+A person who fasts on the eight and fourteenth day of the dark fortnight becomes freed from maladies of all kinds and possessed of great energy.Fasting for one meal every day during a lunar month gets various boons according to the month in which he fasts.
+For example, fasting for one meal every day during Margashirsha, 'acquires great wealth and corn'.